kanggunh/League-Of-Legends-Roles/README.md

 ## **Baseline Model**
 For the baseline model, the classifier we chose a decision tree classifier with two features.

 We first chose 'damagetaken' as our first feature.
 This feature tells us about the amount of damage a player can take on average depending on their role.
 Typically 'top-lane', and 'jungle' players play more tankier champions.
 The other two, 'bot' and 'mid', tend to have less health.
 We binarized this feature with a threshold of 590.
 This threshold was chosen in an attempt to classifier 'top-lane' and 'jungle' as the tankier roles and others as less tankier.
-This was done after evalutaing the mean 'damagetakenperminute' by position.
+This threshold was chosen after evalutaing the mean 'damagetakenperminute' by position.

 Then the second feature we chose was wardsplaced.
 One of many things that support do is to focus on placing wards.
 We thought that this would help our model to predict supports.
 We binarized both of these features with their own threshold.
 Threshold for this was 21 respectively.
 Similar to the previous feature, this was based on the computed mean by roles, in an attempt to identify support from the data.